 - A hungry, energetic dog

 - Handfuls of non-crumbly, irresistible high value food rewards your dog loves most e.g. rotisserie chicken, tuna fudge or wieners.
-If you bring dry dog food and your dog spits it out in the exciting, distracting class, you won’t be able to train nosework.
+If you bring dry dog food and your dog spits it out in the distracting class environment, you won’t be able to train without finding more appealing rewards.
 Learn how to make tuna fudge at: https://noseworkblog.wordpress.com/2016/02/03/the-best-noncrumbling-training-rewards/.
+Bring more than you think you need because we use multiple rewards after every short search.

-- A buckle collar or tracking type harness MUST be worn during searches.
-(Ask us about available colors of Comfortflex sports harnesses.)
+- A buckle collar or tracking type harness MUST be worn during searches e.g. Comfortflex sports harnesses.

-- Long leash, approx. 6-15 feet.
-I use a 10 foot long biothane leash, but leather works too.
+- Long leash, approx. 6-12 feet.
+I use a biothane leash, but leather works too.
 (Note that nylon leashes will likely burn your hands.)

-- Vest or bait bag to store treats cut into bite sized pieces.
+- Bait bag or vest to store treats cut into bite sized pieces.
 You’ll need a place to store your treats so they don’t distract the dog but you can access them instantaneously to reward, without dropping any.
-I use a training vest.
-Many handlers use a bait bag.
 Deep pockets can work too.
+Please do not carry a distracting ziploc bag full of food into your searches.

-- If your dog loves toys, bring 2 toys of equal, highest value (we’ll search for 1 toy and reward with the other)
+- If your dog loves toys, bring 3-5 toys of equal, highest value (we’ll search for 1 toy and reward with the other).
+If you start training your dog with only 1 toy, it will be far more difficult to succeed, so please bring several toys.

 - Dog poop bags for cleaning up